minhdu/UnityConsulo/README.md

 - For OSX User: You can open correct line of script by double click on Unity Debug Console as Window version without any setup!

 *Know issues: Consulo now open but not focus, please click on Consulo icon on dock to focus it!

+*This plugin base on UniVSCode of @robin7331 at https://github.com/robin7331/UniVSCode